 We organize guided groups in the spring, in general, in March, when it dawns around 6:00 am and gets dark around 7:00 pm.
 Snowmobiles are our vehicle during the hunt and once our objective is sighted, stalking on foot will be the way to approach our trophy.

-Other species that can be hunted in Greenland after obtaining our muskox are partridge and snow hare.
+You can hunt in Greenland other species after obtaining our muskox are partridge and snow hare.
 Or, if you prefer, you can opt for a sleigh ride and admire the immense white landscapes that manage to get lost in our sight.